| Neoplastic Disorders :

 hipochromic-microcytic indicating progressive disease associated with iron

+deficiency.
 The presence of a low iron

 serum level is necessary condition for the diagnosis.
 The serum